-In connection with Mr. Mannelly's retirement, on April 22, 2015, the Company entered into a retirement agreement with Mr. Mannelly, pursuant to which Mr. Mannelly will receive medical benefits for a period of five years and the vesting was accelerated of Mr. Mannelly's unvested stock options and RSUs.
-In addition, on June 1, 2015, the Company and Mr. Mannelly entered into a separation agreement, pursuant to which he agreed to a general release of claims with respect to the Company and will be subject to non-compete, non-solicitation and confidentiality restrictions until December 2016.
+In connection with Mr. Mannelly's retirement, on April 22, 2015, the Company entered into a retirement agreement with Mr. Mannelly, pursuant to which Mr. Mannelly remains eligible for continued participation in the Company's group medical plan (at active-employee rates) for a period of five years and the vesting was accelerated for Mr. Mannelly's unvested stock options and RSUs.
+In addition, on June 1, 2015, the Company and Mr. Mannelly entered into a separation agreement, pursuant to which he agreed to a general release of claims with respect to the Company and is subject to non-compete, non-solicitation and confidentiality restrictions until December 2016.